-There is currently a trend of increasing demand for pools for kindergartens and daycare centers, and at the same time pools installed at schools and other public facilities are aging.
+As pools at public facilities, kindergartens and nursery schools, and elementary and junior high schools increasingly deteriorate, demand for new construction and renovations is increasing.
 Pools are also being used at social welfare facilities and medical institutions for safe walking and exercise to improve the health of the elderly and persons with disabilities.